 Living spaces are more important than ever right now.
 The majority of us are spending nearly all of our time at home.
 If you are tight on space or looking for a unique way to add a table to a room, wall tables are a great space-saving and cost-effective option.
 We will discuss the ins and outs of wall tables and give you a few ideas for inspiration about where one might fit into your home.

 What is a Wall Table

 A wall table is typically mounted to the wall and floating.
 The tables either fold up in order to save space with a drop-leaf feature or provide a small ledge.
-This is the case for a high top table.
-At home, wall tables make a great desk or dining tables, even bar seating or laundry folding stations.
+This is the case for a high-top table.
+At home, wall tables make great desk or dining tables, even bar seating or laundry folding stations.
 Small apartments or living spaces like tiny homes can all benefit from a discreet but multifunctional wall table.

 Wall Table Design Styles

 There are many different uses for a wall table in your home or office.
 There are also many different styles from which to choose.
 Below we cover a few of the different options you might find when browsing the online marketplace.